-Saudi Stock Exchange seeks to raise up to $ 1 billion in IPO - ExBulletin
+Saudi stock exchange seeks to raise up to $ 1 billion in IPO - ExBulletin

 Business

-Saudi Tadawul Group Holding is looking to raise up to $ 1 billion after setting the price bracket for an initial public offering of 95 rials ($ 25.32) to 105 rials per share, the company said on Sunday.
+Saudi Tadawul Group Holding is seeking to raise up to $ 1 billion after setting the price bracket for an initial public offering of 95 riyals ($ 25.32) to 105 riyals per share, the company said in a statement on Sunday.
 The Riyadh-based exchange, on which oil giant Saudi Aramco trades, plans to sell a 30% stake, or 36 million shares.

-This will surely keep investors on Tadawul excited, said Junaid Farooq, fund manager at Frontier Investment Management Partners Ltd. to Dubai.
-Government policy is very supportive of private companies listing on the stock exchange, and more than 60 IPOs are slated for the pipeline over the next three years.
+This will surely keep investors on Tadawul excited, ”said Junaid Farooq, fund manager at Frontier Investment Management Partners Ltd. to Dubai. the next three years. “

 Long time to come